rsumner33/awesome-python/README.md

 * [scikit-image](http://scikit-image.org/) - A Python library for (scientific) image processing.
 * [thumbor](https://github.com/thumbor/thumbor) - A smart imaging service.
 It enables on-demand crop, re-sizing and flipping of images.
 * [wand](https://github.com/dahlia/wand) - Python bindings for [MagickWand](http://www.imagemagick.org/script/magick-wand.php), C API for ImageMagick.

-## Implementations

-*Implementations of Python.*

-* [CLPython](https://github.com/metawilm/cl-python) - Implementation of the Python programming language written in Common Lisp.
-* [CPython](https://hg.python.org/cpython) - **Default, most widely used implementation of the Python programming language written in C.**
-* [IronPython](https://github.com/IronLanguages/ironpython3) - Implementation of the Python programming language written in C# targeting the .NET Framework and Mono.
-* [Jython](https://hg.python.org/jython) - Implementation of Python programming language written in Java for the Java virtual machine (JVM).
-* [MicroPython](https://github.com/micropython/micropython) - MicroPython - a lean and efficient Python programming language implementation for microcontrollers and constrained systems
-* [PyPy](https://bitbucket.org/pypy/pypy) - Implementation of the Python programming language written in RPython and translated into C. PyPy focuses on speed, efficiency and compatibility with the original CPython interpreter.
-* [PySec](https://github.com/ebranca/owasp-pysec) - Hardened version of python that makes it easier for security professionals and developers to write applications more resilient to attacks and manipulations.
-* [Stackless Python](https://bitbucket.org/stackless-dev/stackless/wiki/Home) - An enhanced version of the Python programming language which allows programmers to reap the benefits of thread-based programming without the performance and complexity problems associated with conventional threads.

 ## Interactive Interpreter